Transcender Art Presentation

 “Don It Again” - collage by Alëna Adamson, 11.07.2024

 I've been working on this art piece over the last two days.
-It shows "Don it Again" Trump's face covered with a fragment of a NY Post headline.
+It shows "Don it Again" Trump's face covered with a fragment of a New York Post headline.
 The only thing left from Kamala is a pearl earring.
 "Trump Country" says the hat inserted into her gone face.

 Joe Biden in the bottom left corner says "BLIN" in Russian.